Frequently Asked Questions

 Are there opportunities to moonlight?

-Yes, there are multiple moonlighting opportunities, the most popular of which is Gen Med moonlighting, which is available each evening to junior and senior residents on elective or outpatient rotations.
-Moonlighters provide cross-coverage of non-call teams for 3-4 hours, allowing the call teams to focus more of their energy on new admissions.
-Best of all, Gen Med moonlighting does not require completion of step 3 or a personal NY state medical license, eliminating the "start-up costs" typically associated with resident moonlighting.
+Yes, there are several moonlighting opportunities, the most popular of which is Gen Med moonlighting.
+This is available each evening to junior and senior residents on elective or outpatient rotations.
+Moonlighters provide cross-coverage of non-call teams for 3 hours, allowing the call teams to focus more of their energy on new admissions.
+Best of all, Gen Med moonlighting does not require completion of STEP 3 or a personal NY state medical license, eliminating the "start-up costs" typically associated with resident moonlighting.
+There are also opportunities throughout the year to moonlight overnight at the Allen Hospital.

 What is the resident salary?